-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2020

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the Transition period from

-Commission file number 000-56046

-STARWOOD REAL ESTATE INCOME TRUST, INC.

-(Exact name of Registrant as specified in Governing Instruments)

-Maryland (State or other jurisdiction of incorporation or organization) 1601 Washington Avenue, Suite 800 Miami Beach, FL 33139 (Address of principal executive offices) (Zip Code)

-82-2023409 (I.R.S.
-Employer Identification No.)

-Registrant's telephone number, including area code: (305) 695-5500

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

-Large accelerated filer □

-Non-accelerated filer ⊠

-Accelerated filer□Smaller reporting company⊠Emerging growth company⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🖾

-Securities registered pursuant to Section 12(b) of the Act: None.

-Trading Title of each class Symbol(s) Name of each exchange on which registered
+FORM 10-Q (Ma rk One) \boxtimes QUARTERLY REPORT PURSUAN ACT OF 1934 NT TO SECTION 13 OR 1 5(d) OF THE SEC URITIES EXCHANGE UARTERLY PERIOD END OR ED JUNE 30, 2020 TRANSITION REPORT PURSUAN ACT OF 1934 5(d) OF THE SEC URITIES EXCHANGE For the Tra nsition period from to .
+C ommission file number 000)-56046 STARWOOD REA (Exact name of STARWOOD REAL ESTATE INCOME TRUST L ESTATE IN Registrant as specified in Go • Maryland (State or other jurisdiction of incorporation or organization) 1601 Washington Avenue, S Miami Beach, FL 331.
+Address of principal executive offices 39 82-2023409 (I.R.S.
+Employer Identification No.) Registrant's telep phone number, including area a code: (305) 695-55 500 1934 ate by check mark whether the Registrant (1) has during the preceding 12 months (or for such shor filing requirements for the past 90 days.
+Yes rter period that the Registrant was of of Re ate by check mark whether the registrant has subsequilation S-T ($\S232.405$ of this chapter) during th files).
+Yes \boxtimes No \square an er ate by check mark whether the registrant is a larg nerging growth company.
+See the definitions of "th company" in Rule 12b-2 of the Exchange Act. large accelerated filer," "accelerate or - e accelerated filer □ accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company emerging growth company, indicate by check ma or revised financial accounting standards provided sition period for complying with a any Indic ate by check mark whether the registrant is a shell ll company (as defined in Rule 12b o-2 of the Act).
+Yes □ l No ⊠ Secu rities registered pursuant to Section 12(b) of the A Title of each class Trading Symbol(s) Name of each exch nange on which registered